radRoy/cloud/README.md

         raise ValueError((
     ValueError: requested an output size of torch.Size([6, 12, 31]), but valid sizes range from [5, 11, 29] to [6, 12, 30] (for an input of torch.Size([3, 6, 15]))

-# change patch shape to be bigger than 64 in all dimensions (should only affect xy dimensions)
+# change patch shape to be bigger than 64 in all dimensions (should only affect xy dimensions according to some in-line commentary in some .py file found while debugging previously)
+# also patch shape of train and val are the same, also respective stride shapes
+# also x and y are the same each in patch shape and in stride shape
 bash pull-script.sh
 train3dunet --config ~/data/cloud/pytorch-3dunet/resources/DW-3DUnet_lightsheet_boundary/named_copies/train_config-singleChannels-405nm-fiji.yml
     ...